wasi-shah/Docker-AKS/00.4 Azure/Readme.md

 > [!important]
 > **Question: What *non-relational* databases supported on Azure?**
-> <br> 1. **Azure CosmosDB**: It is a globally distributes, multi-model database service which manages data as a partitioned set of documents.
+> <br> 1. **Azure CosmosDB**: It is a globally distributed, multi-model database service which manages data as a partitioned set of documents.
 It is a serverless service and scalable.
-> <br> 2. **Azure File Storage**: It allows us to create files shares in the cloud, and access them from anywhere with an internet connection.
+> <br> 2. **Azure File Storage**: It allows us to create file shares in the cloud, and access them from anywhere with an internet connection.
-> <br> 3. **Azure Blob Storage**: This service enables you to store massive amounts of unstructured data, or blobs, in the cloud.
+> <br> 3. **Azure Blob Storage**: This service lets you store massive amounts of unstructured data, or blobs, in the cloud.
 > <br> 4. **Azure Table Storage**: In this service, the data for an item is stored as a set of fields, and the item is identified by a unique key.
 It implements the key-value data store model.